-AO.8 Participation of a Student of Chowgule College in Study Programmes of Institutions and Universities Overseas and the Transfer of Credits Earned
+AO-8 :Participation of a Student of Chowgule College in Study Programmes of Institutions and Universities Overseas/ within India and the Transfer of Credits Earned

-- 1. A student is permitted to join a study programme of another reputed institution / university overseas with which Chowgule College has a Memorandum of Understanding. - 2.
-The minimum period of such a study programme will be one semester and a maximum one year. - 3.
-On completing the study programme at the overseas institution, the student will submit the transcripts of the courses studied/completed at the overseas institution/university to the respective academic department so as to integrate the courses with their accompanying grades and credits into the regular study programme of the student at Chowgule College. - AO-9: Ordinance related to Postgraduate Diploma Programmes is available on college website.
+- 1. A student is permitted to join any study programme of another reputed institution / university overseas /within India with whom ParvatibaiChowgule College has a Memorandum of Understanding. - 2.
+A student can join a study programme only after successfully completing the first two semesters at ParvatibaiChowgule College.
+A student must compulsorily complete Semester VI in this college. - 3.
+The minimum period of such a study programme will be one semester and a maximum of two semesters. - 4.
+Maximum credits that can be earned by the student should not exceed $1/3^{rd}$ of the total academic credits of the programme offered at ParvatibaiChowgule College.
+Credits earned beyond $1/3^{rd}$ of the total academic credits by the student will be considered as extra credits. - 5.
+On completing the study programme at the overseas institution, the student will submit the transcripts of the courses studied/completed at the overseas institution/university to the respective academic department so as to integrate the courses with their accompanying grades and credits into the regular study programme of the student at Chowgule College.

+AO-9: Ordinance related to Postgraduate Diploma Programmes is available on college website.